slerman12/UnifiedML2old/README.md

 All agents support discrete, continuous, classification, and generative domains, for all suites and tasks.

-**RL**: All agents implement our "Creator" and/or "DPG" framework to support both continuous and discrete contol.
+**RL**: All agents implement our "Creator"/"DPG" framework to support both continuous and discrete contol.

 **Classification** is treated as a reinforcement learning suite called "Classify" akin to Atari or DMC, with datasets re-framed as tasks that yield labels rather than rewards.